-- J. Appointments to the board should be subject to a formal, rigorous and transparent procedure, and an effective succession plan should be maintained for board and senior management.4 Both appointments and succession plans should be based on merit and objective criteria5 and, within this context, should promote diversity of gender, social and ethnic backgrounds, cognitive and personal strengths. - K. The board and its committees should have a combination of skills, experience and knowledge.
-Consideration should be given to the length of service of the board as a whole and membership regularly refreshed. - L. Annual evaluation of the board should consider its composition, diversity and how effectively members work together to achieve objectives.
+- J. Appointments to the board should be subject to a formal, rigorous and transparent procedure, and an effective succession plan for the board and senior management should be maintained.4 Both appointments and succession plans should be based on merit and objective criteria5.
+They should promote diversity, inclusion and equal opportunity. - K. The board and its committees should have a combination of skills, experience and knowledge.
+Consideration should be given to the length of service of the board as a whole and membership regularly refreshed. - L. Annual evaluation of the board should consider its performance, composition, diversity and how effectively members work together to achieve objectives.
 Individual evaluation should demonstrate whether each director continues to contribute effectively.